Issyl-m/MinimalResolution/README.md

 Alternatively, you can run this program on [Google Colab](https://colab.google/).
 Create a new Notebook and just run the content of ``./colab/i.sh``.
 This will install everything for you.
 You will also need to hardcode a finitely presented module and then call ``minimalResolution.createModule()``.

+``WARNING``: the software is prone to high memory consumption since it relies on SageMath's mod $p$ linear algebra routines.
+This could lead to crashes or unexpected behavior.
+Beware of not reaching the maximum amount of RAM available on your device.
+Smaller primes tend to consume more memory.
+Ensure that you have at least 16 GB of RAM.

 # Parameters

 * ``BOOL_COMPUTE_ONLY_ADDITIVE_STRUCTURE``